Ruhnama: Volume 1

-Stories and proverbs are borrowed from existing Turkmen epics – Oğuzname, Book of Dede Korkut, and Epic of Koroghlu – in preaching of morals and promotion of a model code of conduct.
+Stories and proverbs are borrowed from existing Turkmen epics—Oğuzname, Book of Dede Korkut, and Epic of Koroghlu—in preaching of morals and promotion of a model code of conduct.
 These are often supplemented with Niyazov's explanatory annotations.
 (Note: Boume feels that it is rather the other way round – the epics were a vehicle for his annotations.)
-Virtues like generosity, unity, humility, hospitality, patience, honesty, defence of fatherland, protection of female dignity, and caring for horses (something that is placed into utmost importance by Niyazov's successor) are emphasised upon.
+Virtues like generosity, unity, humility, hospitality, patience, honesty, defence of fatherland, protection of female dignity, and caring for horses (something that is placed into utmost importance by Niyazov's successor) are emphasised.
 Some of his own poems singing paeans of the Turkmen are present, too.

 The Shajara-i Tarākima (unattributed) and writings of Ahmad ibn Fadlan are relied upon for a reconstruction of national history.
-Some seventy states are alleged to have been established by them – the Anau culture, Parthian Empire, Achaemenid Empire, Seljuk Empire, and Ottoman Empire among others – till the eighteenth century; this entire span was simultaneously periodised into four epic-epochs.
+Some seventy states are alleged to have been established by them—the Anau culture, Parthian Empire, Achaemenid Empire, Seljuk Empire, and Ottoman Empire among others—till the eighteenth century; this entire span was simultaneously periodised into four epic-epochs.
 (Note: "The epoch of Oghuz Khan" (5000 BC – 650 CE), followed by "the epoch of Gorkut Ata" (650 CE – 10th century CE); "the epoch of Görogly" (10th – 17th centuries); and "the epoch of Magtymguly" (17th – 20th centuries).)
 Distinct since the inception of humans, (Note: Tools of Soviet Historiography like ethnogenesis were relied upon to make this construct.) the Turkmen were the same as the Turks and descended from the venerable Noah via Oghuz Khagan, who had set up the first polity c.
 5000 years ago.
 (Note: Ancient Turkmenistan "stretched from Altyntepe through Anew, Nusay, Takgala, the entire Merw, Koneurgench and Caspian-Belh region, including Seyhun-Jeyhun from east to west up to the Idil Sea in the north".)
 (Note: Iranian and Arab historians were blamed for co-opting all these states as one of their own, and for later generalising them as Turkish.
 Turkmenistan SSR historians were blamed for repeating such assertions without critical scrutiny.)
 Warfare was apparently rare, and the state always preferred peace.
 Despite vague references to archaeo-historical evidence to support this range of pioneer assertions, there is a total lack of source material, as understood in an academic sense.

-The Persian sphere of influence on Turkmen polity across medieval era was neatly purged; though, Zoroaster was appropriated as a Turkmen hero who had advised people to not abide by Mazdak's path of fire-worship.
-Both 18th and 19th century – integral to the foundation of modern Turkmenistan – are skipped except for the mention of Magtymguly Pyragy and the Battle of Geok Tepe.
+The Persian sphere of influence on Turkmen polity across the medieval era was neatly purged; though, Zoroaster was appropriated as a Turkmen hero who had advised people not to abide by Mazdak's path of fire-worship.
+Both 18th and 19th centuries—integral to the foundation of modern Turkmenistan—are skipped except for the mention of Magtymguly Pyragy and the Battle of Geok Tepe.
 Soviet Turkmenistan is described in a single page, where it is blamed for colonisation.
 The narrative resumes with Niyazov ushering in independence of the state.
 Several of his specific policies find a mention.

-Niyazov's life is described to great details throughout the text – loss of parents in childhood, attachment to land, and his patriotic zeal for attaining sovereignty from Soviet imperialism.
-These descriptions form an embedded strata of the volume.
+Niyazov's life is described in great detail throughout the text—loss of parents in childhood, attachment to land, and his patriotic zeal for attaining sovereignty from Soviet imperialism.
+These descriptions form an embedded stratum of the volume.